hhvm/user-documentation/guides/hhvm/00-quickstart/01-quickstart.md

 sudo apt-get-repository 'deb http://dl.hhvm.com/ubuntu-lts-3.9 vivid main'
 ```

-Generally, the `hhvm` executable will available in `/usr/bin`, and that will be in your `$PATH`, so following installation, you should be able to type `hhvm` to run HHVM at the command-line.
-But different distros may use different paths, so prior to proceeding verify the installation location of `hhvm`.
+Generally, the `hhvm` executable will be available in `/usr/bin`, and that will be in your `$PATH`, so, following installation, you should be able to type `hhvm` to run HHVM at the command-line.
+But different distros may use different paths, so, prior to proceeding, verify the installation location of `hhvm`.

 It is of course possible to [build HHVM from source](../installation/intro.md), but you will sacrifice things like the `init` script and automatic updates via `apt-get`.
 For this reason, building from source isn't recommended until you get a basic install working and have a better feel for what you're doing.

-Installing HHVM will start it up, but it won't be configured to start at upon reboot.
+Installing HHVM will start it up, but it won't be configured to start upon reboot.
 To have HHVM start automatically when your system does, use `sudo update-rc.d hhvm defaults`.

 ## Test HHVM